nilqed/cl-weyl/docs/sphinx/sums.rst

    Returns the domain of he coefficients of domain.

-.. function:: dimension domain    [Function]
+.. function:: dimension-of domain    [Function]

-   This method is de ned for free modules but the value returned is not specified.
+   This method is defined for free modules but the value returned is not specified.
    (Actually it should be infinity.)

 Elements of a free module can be created using the function make-element.